Super Yummy, Low Fat Noodle Pudding Casserole

-I can’t wait for you to try this noodle casserole.
+So yummy to serve for Hanukkah or the Jewish New Year.
 It’s easy to make, dreamy, sweet, vegetarian and just plain delicious!
 In Jewish cooking this traditional noodle casserole is called Kugel.
 Normally it’s served as a side dish for chicken, turkey or beef.
-But, it would be terrific as a vegetarian meal for “Meatless Mondays” served with roasted vegetables or a salad.
+But, it would be terrific as a vegetarian meal served with roasted vegetables or a salad.
 Any which way you choose to serve, it’s so, so good.
-It’s much skinnier than a normal recipe thanks to using reduced-fat cottage, fat-free sour cream, some egg whites and adding no margarine or nuts, usually found in a traditional recipe.
-The skinny for 1 slice, 204 calories, 1 gram of fat and 5 Weight Watchers POINTS.
+It’s much skinnier than a normal recipe thanks to using reduced-fat cottage, fat-free sour cream and some egg whites.
+The skinny for 1 slice, 217 calories and 2 gram of fat.

 Ingredients